vegarant/mievu4020_v23/Getting_started.md

 module purge                 # Unload all modules
 ```

-### Example
+### Example -- Searching for a module

-For example, you can search for all modules starting with "pytorch"
+You can search for all modules starting with "torchvision"
 by typing

 ```